hudmarc/FFO-FishNet-Floating-Origin/README.md

 This package extends the possible world size to ~`2.114e+35` light years.
 The known universe is only `4.651e+10` light years (as of writing this README)

+It does this using scene stacking (to support multiplayer games) and floating origin (i.e. the world moves around the players, not the other way around)

 That's pretty much it.

 ### Is this package fast enough for my game?
 I want to host around 400 players on one world on my server.